KerwannTEP/Gravity1D/README.md

 - `plummer` : A one-dimensional analog to the Plummer model (see [Roule & Fouvry, 2022](https://ui.adsabs.harvard.edu/abs/2022PhRvE.106d4118R/abstract)),
 - `harmonic` : The one-dimensional harmonic system,
+- `anharmonic` : The one-dimensional anharmonic system.
+For example, one should write `anharmonic_0.1` for the anharmonic system with parameter $\eps=0.1$.
 - `cold` : A one-dimensional, cold, homogeneous system (see [Schulz & al., 2013](https://ui.adsabs.harvard.edu/abs/2013MNRAS.431...49S/abstract)).

+We refer to [Tep & al. (in prep)](https://ui.adsabs.harvard.edu/abs/2022PhRvE.106d4118R/abstract) for details.

+We also provide bash scripts in the folder `script` to launch and restart a run, as described in this section.

 ## Post-treatment